cdp1337/Valheim-Mod-Manager/README.md

 ## Server Mods

-For mods that are tagged with the `Server-side` flag, they are also copied into `.cache/server` for manual deployment to your private server.
-Simply copy these files to your game server when ready.
+For mods that are tagged with the `Server-side` flag, they are also copied into `.cache/server` for deployment to your private server.

+If the `sftp_` options are configured, the library will automatically upload these mods to your game server upon releasing a new bundle.

+For manual deployments, simply copy these files to your game server when ready.

 ## Technical Notes

 This application makes heavy use of file caching.
-The full packages list from thunderstore.io is only downloaded once a day and mod packages are stored in `.cache/packages` so repeated installs of the same package do not need to download from the site again.
+The full packages list from thunderstore.io is only downloaded once an hour (by default) and mod packages are stored in `.cache/packages`, so repeated installs of the same package do not need to download from the site again.